sudo-gao/cyberpatriot_windows/README.md

 **Instructions:**
 - Install ALL critical, security, and recommended updates
 - This usually gives multiple points
-- ⚠️ **RISKY**: May require multiple restarts and take 15-30+ minutes
-- Prioritize this early so updates can install while you work on other items

 #### Enable Automatic Updates
 1. Settings → Update & Security → Windows Update → Advanced options